Thorium-Sim/thorium-nova/ARCHITECTURE.md

 component identifies an entity as a ship.

 Systems are classes that define the behavior of entities that have certain components.
-For example, the "VelocityPosition" system only operates on entities that have the `velocity` and `position` components, and changes the `position` based on the `velocity`.
+For example, a "VelocityPosition" system only operates on entities that have the `velocity` and `position` components, and changes the `position` based on the `velocity`.